 Undergoing transitions

-As a youth or young adult, we may experience some transitions in our life, such as embarking on a new course of study, entering the workforce, or forming new relationships.
+As youths or young adults, we will go through many life transitions.
+These include starting a new course of study, enlisting into National Service (NS), entering the workforce, or forming new relationships.

 While this can be an exciting time as we try out new things and gain new experiences, it can also be intimidating.
 The changes we face may bring about stress and overwhelming emotions which, if not properly managed, may affect our mental well-being.